Hey, do you want to learn about new and exciting wines?

-Dr. Matthew Horkey is the co-founder of Exotic Wine Travel and the author of Travel Learn Earn: Let the World Be Your Guide to Freedom as well as Uncorking the Caucasus: Wine from Turkey, Armenia, and Georgia.
-Besides his books, he has also written for several trade magazines and peer-reviewed publications.
+Dr. Matthew Horkey has authored four books (Travel Learn Earn, Uncorking The Caucasus, Sipping Santa Barbara, and Cracking Croatian Wine).
 His wine writing has appeared on JancisRobinson.com and Wine Folly.
-An experienced public speaker, he’s been a guest speaker at the American University of Rome, Life University, and various companies including Microsoft, TripAdvisor, Norton Rose, and JP Morgan.
+An experienced public speaker in his pre-wine life, he’s been a guest speaker at the American University of Rome, Life University, and various companies including Microsoft, TripAdvisor, Norton Rose, and JP Morgan.
 Dr. Horkey is passionate about learning and trying traditional and unique wines, sharing information with people, and turning them on to wine.
-He does that now predominantly via the Exotic Wine Travel Youtube Channel.
-He is WSET Level III certified.
+He does that now predominantly via the Exotic Wine Travel YouTube channel.

 His current favorite red wine is a 2002 Jean Louis Chave Red Hermitage, and his current favorite white wine is a 2000 Nikolaihof Riesling Vinothek.
 He is also currently obsessed with Hungarian Kékfrankos, especially Szekszárdi Bikavér (Bull’s Blood).